 We believe that the trade-off of a couple of new clients will lead not just to the slight drop in sales.
 When clients decide to churn (despite our best efforts, that happens sometimes) you not only lose profits, you also lose another opportunity to improve.

 Quite frankly, customer support is not generating revenue.
 If you expect that through the implementation of such services you’ll make your clients buy something they aren’t interested in, you are wrong.
 If you reckon that shortly after the implementation of customer support it will replace your salespeople, you couldn’t be more wrong.
 This is just not the case.

 Speaking from experience, goal-oriented support service helps to gain something, which we find even more important: our client’s trust and loyalty.

-There is a plenty of benefits that any SaaS (and not only) business can get when switching to 24/7 online support.
+There is plenty of benefits that any SaaS (and not only) business can get when switching to 24/7 online support.
 Gain the trust of your audience, and you’ll increase the revenue and go ahead of the curve.
 Win their loyalty, and your clients will spread the good word about your services all across the web.
 No advertising campaign could possibly match that.

 The story of our success doesn’t end here.
 Our services are becoming better day by day.
-Every new upgrade gets us closer to the very peak of API industry.
+Every new upgrade gets us closer to the very peak of the API industry.
 We’re aiming for efficiency improvements across the piece.
 But it wouldn’t be possible if we haven’t decided to dedicate ourselves to the success of our customers and implement 24/7 customer success management.
 Thanks to the fantastic people working at SupportHunt, our goals are going hand-in-hand with the objectives of clients.

 What do you think about the importance of customer support in the framework of SaaS businesses?
 Feel free to leave your comments below this post.